CHACHA0044/Feedback-bot/README.md

 ---

-Made with ❤️ for IUL students who value their time
+Made this because it started as a fun idea I was discussing with my friends.